-Of the 16 Mozart Violin Sonatas that have been transcribed for cello on this website, this is only the second which has been transposed down in order to make it more playable on the cello (the other is K378).
-The transposition chosen is down a minor third, which takes us from Bb major into G major.
-The piano part (in the new key) is offered here.
+Of the 17 Mozart Violin Sonatas that have been transcribed for cello on this website, this is only the second one that has been transposed into another key (the other is K378).
+The transposition chosen is down a minor third, which takes us from Bb major into G major for the outer movements, and from Eb to C major for the slow movement.
+Suddenly, the sonata lies so perfectly for the cello that we could easily believe that Mozart actually composed it for our instrument !
+The piano score in the new key is also offered.

 FIRST MOVEMENT